 Here’s Simran sharing the many new things she learned this week

 Upon joining DHD Films this past week, the team has taught me numerous and thoughtful things!
 As things started to pick up throughout the week, we (the interns) got to know each other a lot better on a personal level through working on various projects.
-Not only that, through the Culture Index profiles, we also had a chance to understand the analysis of each person and how their personality is in a work setting and in general.
-In addition, our amazing President and mentor, Hussain Manjee has been paving the way for us.
-I learned that taking ownership is key; whether it be taking ownership of a project or task for yourself and/or for others.
-In order to be successfully efficient, I also learned that you must “go all-in”.
-Give it your best and if you make a mistake, learn from that mistake and keep moving on!
+Additionally, through the Culture Index profiles, we also had a chance to understand each person’s analysis and how their personality is in a work setting and in general.
+Also, our amazing President and mentor, Hussain Manjee, has been paving the way for us.
+I learned that taking ownership is critical, whether it be taking ownership of a project or task for yourself and others.
+I also learned that you must “go all-in” to be successfully efficient.
+Give it your best, and if you make a mistake, learn from that mistake and keep moving on!

 Saniya shares her little steps to success

-There is a famous saying that when life gives you lemons, make lemonade out of it but do we really try to make the problems life throws at us better and why do we even blame life for it?
-This thought kept me curious about its functionality until I found out about a person who lost her power to walk in an accident and was bound to a wheelchair for the rest of her life, not only that but because of this unfortunate accident, she lost the chance to be the mother of a child.
-All her life she was directed by others for her decisions but after this incident those others left her side to let her make her own decisions and this is where she turned those lemons into lemonade.
+There is a famous saying that “when life gives you lemons, make lemonade out of it.”
+However, do we really try to make the problems life throws at us better?
+Why do we even blame life for it?
+I was always curious about the functionality of this quote, until I found out about Muniba Mazari.
+Muniba lost her power to walk in an accident.
+She was then bound to a wheelchair for the rest of her life.
+Due to this unfortunate accident, she also lost the chance to be the mother of a child.
+All her life, she was directed by others for her decisions.
+After this incident, however, those others left her side to let her make her own decisions.
+This is where she turned those lemons into lemonade.

-After she surpassed all the hurdles life brought her, she was still able to be the mother to a son.
-All her fears became her strength, taking that little step changed Muniba’s life and it can change ours as well because we all have our own definition of success.
+After she surpassed all the hurdles life brought her, she was still able to be the mother of a son.
+All her fears became her strengths, taking that little step changed Muniba’s life.
+It can change ours because we all have our own definition of success.

 Arij concludes by reminding us that self-care is something everyone should exercise